Ferrari Enzo: Performance

-One-way downhill with 1-foot rollout the Enzo can accelerate to 60 mi/h in 3.14 seconds and can reach 100 mi/h in 6.6 seconds.
+The Enzo can accelerate to 60 mi/h in 3.14 seconds and can reach 100 mi/h in 6.6 seconds.
 The ¼-mile (~400 m) time is about 11 seconds, on skidpad it has reached 1.05g, and the top speed has been recorded to be as high as 355 km/h.
 It is rated at 34 L/100km in the city, 20 L/100km on the highway and 29 L/100km combined.
 Evo tested the Enzo on the famed Nordschleife Circuit and ran a 7:25.21 lap time.
 The Enzo in the test had a broken electronic damper.
 They also tested it at Bedford Autodrome West circuit, where it recorded a 1:21.3 lap time, which is 1.1 seconds slower than the Porsche Carrera GT, but faster than the Litchfield Type-25.
+Motor Trend tested the Enzo without the downhill or rollout and it ran 0-60 MPH in 3.3 seconds, with a quarter mile time of 11.1 seconds.

 Accolades

 In 2004, American magazine Sports Car International named the Ferrari Enzo number three on their list of Top Sports Cars of the 2000s.
 American magazine Motor Trend Classic named the Enzo as number four in their list of the ten "Greatest Ferraris of all time".
 The Ferrari Enzo was also described as one of the "Fifty Ugliest Cars of the Past 50 Years", as Bloomberg Businessweek cited its superfluous curves and angles as too flashy, particularly the V-shaped hood, scooped-out doors, and bulbous windshield.